How to Pick Photos for Your Wedding Album (Expert Guide)

 📸 An example story of the bridal party portraits taken from Shannon & Mark’s stunning Roe Park Resort wedding. 📍Roe Park Resort, Limavady

-Bonus Story – Bridesmaids
+Bonus Wedding Story – Bridesmaids

 I almost always try to get the bridesmaids with the bride on her own.
 These aren’t popular for the album but they are always loved.
 They make great pictures for presents and for nice frames around your home.